 Who identifies project risks and when are they identified?

 Risk identification starts as early as the project planning starts, which allows the whole team ample time to plan for the expected issues.
 Risk identification is a team effort.
 While the project manager can steer this effort, the entire stakeholders and the project team participate because everyone’s perception of risk is different.
+Using risk management software can help with this.

 Once the team identifies risks, these get tabulated in a risk register.
 Many construction project management software platforms will include a risk register as part of the software so the team has a central place to document the risks.
 But the risk identification efforts don’t end here.
 The risk register is a live document reviewed periodically to implement mitigation strategies for high priority risks and keep an eye for new risks that may emerge.